FreeCAD/website/README.md

 ---
 ```

-Use a similar release notes page content structure as previous ones for consistency.
+Use a similar Release notes page content structure as previous ones for consistency.

 ### Translations